Συμφωνίες 2,5 δισ. ευρώ με τις ιταλικές Banca Monte dei Paschi di Siena

 Followed Rules

-Since 2010, the company’s annual reports have included repos among the types of transactions it says it normally records in gross amounts, rather than net.
+Since 2010, the company’s annual reports have included repos among the types of transactions it says it normally records in gross amounts, rather than net.“Repurchase and reverse repurchase agreements are also presented gross, as they also do not settle net in the ordinary course of business,” Deutsche Bank said in the filings.

 Still, the company continued to use netting to account for new long-term repos through at least 2011, according to two people with knowledge of the treatment.
 The pace of loans slowed as the European Central Bank stepped in with its own crisis lending, one person said.